 While wearing all the clothes and tales, still will not disguise,

-The fact that being a True Cowboy, comes from deep in the heart of man,
+The fact that being a True Cowboy, comes from deep within your heart,

-That it takes more than just the look, to prove you’ve earned a fan.
+That it takes more than just the look, to truly set a man apart.

 You got to want to be the one, who others call a friend,